billbuchanan/csn09112/week06_public_key/labs/README.md

 print("  decrypt: ",plaintext.decode())
 ```

-How is the encryption key generate?
+How is the encryption key generated?

 Which is the size of the key used?
 [128-bit][256-bit]